Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 Diseases of the oral mucosa;

-- periodontal disease;
+- periodontal diseases;

 - dental diseases - non-carious diseases, caries, pulpitis, periodontitis;

-- inflammatory diseases maxillofacial area;
+- inflammatory diseases maxillofacial region;

 - TMJ diseases;